-Table Of Contents_
+Table of Contents_

 The Homelabs portable air conditioner is all you need if your house tends to get really hot during the summer, or if you’d want to have the air in your house dehumidified.
-With 4 cooling modes to choose from, the single hose portable air conditioner is able to keep the room filled with as much cool air as you need, and with a cooling capacity of 14000 BTUs, you’ll have a room size as large as 600 sq ft well ventilated.
+With 4 cooling modes to choose from, the single hose portable air conditioner can keep the room filled with as much cool air as you need, and with a cooling capacity of 14000 BTUs, you’ll have a room size as large as 600 sq ft well ventilated.
 Make sure you get to the end of this Homelabs portable air conditioner review to see how much better it is than window air conditioners, and why it occupies the top spot on our best air conditioners list.

-At a 14000 BTU rating, the Homelands portable air conditioner is better than the serenelife 12 000 btu portable air conditioner, and perfect for cooling a room that’s as large as 450 to 600 square feet.
+At a 14000 BTU rating, the Homelands portable air conditioner is better than the SereneLife 12,000 BTU portable air conditioner, and is perfect for cooling a room that’s as large as 450 to 600 square feet.
 It comes with an automatic vertical swing function that’s used to distribute air evenly across the room, and is also quite easy to install.
 The AC unit can also be used to dehumidify large rooms, as it is capable of removing up to 100 pints of moisture a day when set to its maximum setting.
-For those who want to maintain a certain humidity level in their house, the portable air conditioner allows for a relative humidity (RH) setting of between 35% and 85%.
-The trapping of airborne particles is done through a washable filter, though the lack of a water collection basin will force you to rely on its continuous drainage port to empty out the accumulated water particles.
+For those who want to maintain a certain humidity level in their house, the portable air conditioner allows for relative humidity (RH) setting of between 35% and 85%.
+The trapping of airborne particles is done through a washable filter, though the lack of a water collection basin will force you to rely on its continuous drainage port to empty the accumulated water particles.
 Also, as opposed to the dual hose heat exhaust system, the manufacturers chose a single-hose setup, where hot air is sent out through an 8-inch outlet.

-Despite coming with only one exhaust hose, the Homelabs portable air conditioner is far more efficient than most portable air conditioners in terms of power consumption, since it doesn’t come with a dual drain hose setup like the Whynter Arc Dual hose portable conditioner does.
+Despite coming with only one exhaust hose, the Homelabs portable air conditioner is far more efficient than most portable air conditioners in terms of power consumption, since it doesn’t come with a dual drain hose set up like the Whynter Arc Dual hose portable conditioner does.